criticalmaas/wagmore/README.md

 1. Calendar

-2. Form field validation
+2. Form field validation - only basic validation is being done

+3. Server error handling

-3. Better breakout of components - SearchBox could br broken down into smaller pieces
+4. Better breakout of components - SearchBox could br broken down into smaller pieces

-4. Styleguist is now broken renderign SearchResult component with addition of MobX provider
+5. Styleguist is now broken due to SearchResult component with MobX provider

-5. Integration testing - wanted to use Cypress

 6. CORS support in Prod.
 Currently using a public proxy

 7. requestAnimationFrame warning in test

+8. "no result found"

+9. loading spinner

+10. large text truncation

+11. Integration testing - wanted to use Cypress

+12. Better/More unit testing.

 ### All work submitted is Copyright &copy; 2017 Ryan Maas - All rights reserved ###